albacoto/SAIGE/README.md

 After this we are finally able to start with STEP1:

 INPUT FILES:
-- sparse GRM files --> obtained in STEP0
+- Sparse GRM files --> obtained in STEP0
-- plink file --> obtained in the steps above
+- Plink file --> obtained in the steps above
-- pheno file --> We obtain it from the csv file.
+- Pheno file --> We obtain it from the csv file.
 From *csv --> txt* file.

   It is required that the file contains one column for sample IDs and one column for the phenotype.
 It may contain columns for covariates. (can use *rstudio*).
   Make sure to have y_binary column: 0 for control + 1 for ASD & make necessary changes to covariates (we can remove columns that are not necessary).